stephenh/ts-proto/README.markdown

 Todo
 ====

-* Better Long support; currently any values greater than Number.MAX blow up at runtime
+* Better Long support; currently any values greater than `Number.MAX_SAFE_INTEGER` blow up at runtime
 * Model OneOfs as an ADT

 Typing Approach